mayasky76/Google-Drive-API-Json-Create-Open-Edit-Save-File/README.md

 You will need to setup API credentials here and fill in the gaps in the code for it to work for you

 https://console.cloud.google.com/apis/

+It Does still need a bit of tidy up - but hopefully will help someone else out

+Iain